New Corn Snake Feeding

 5 Likes

 I am just seeing your last question.
 I agree with @caron.
 I would feed before you leave, assuming your wife will be willing to check and see that there was no regurge.
-(I assume she’ll terms to water while you’re gone.)
+(I assume she’ll tend to water while you’re gone.)
 There likely won’t be, but that is a pretty smelly mess.
 It would need to be cleaned.

 4 Likes